Wyndham Portal, 1st Viscount Portal: Later life

 Returning to civilian life, he became chairman of the Portal family's banknote paper mill company in Laverstoke, Portals Limited, in 1919 which had manufactured banknote paper for the Bank of England since 1724. and became the company's chairman when his father died in 1931.

 In 1929 he purchased the luxury steam yacht, SY Star of India (built as SY Lady Torfida in 1888 for Sir William Pearce).

 In 1936, he was one of the main investors in J. Arthur Rank's General Cinema Finance Corporation, the company which one year later would become the British film industry's most important company, The Rank Organisation.
 He became General Cinema Finance Corporation's chairman, and worked very closely with J. Arthur Rank for many years.

 In 1935, he was made chairman of the Bacon Development Board, and, in April 1939, he was made was regional commissioner for Wales under the Civil Defence Scheme.

 In 1940, he became the chairman of the Coal Production Council, and he served in government as Additional Parliamentary Secretary to the Ministry of Supply from 1940 to 1942, and as Minister of Works and Planning from 1942 to 1944.

 In 1935, he accepted the chairmanship of the British Olympic Association and thus led the British team in the 1936 Olympic Games in Berlin.
 That experience made him the perfect president of the 1948 Olympic Games in London.

 After the war, in 1945, he became the last chairman of the Great Western Railway (GWR).
 A GWR Castle Class locomotive, numbered 7000, was named Viscount Portal in his honour in 1946.
 The GWR ceased to exist upon nationalisation and amalgamation into British Railways in 1948.

 Portal was Lord Lieutenant of Hampshire from 1947 until his death in 1949.

 Titles and honours

-In 1917, he was awarded the Distinguished Service Order and appointed a Member of the Royal Victorian Order (MVO).
+In 1917, he was awarded the Distinguished Service Order and appointed a Member of the Royal Victorian Order (MVO) in the 1918 New Year Honours.

 Portal succeeded to his father's baronetcy in 1931.
-In 1935 he was raised to the peerage as Baron Portal, of Laverstoke.
-He was appointed a Privy Counsellor in 1942, created Viscount Portal in 1945 and appointed a Knight Grand Cross of the Order of St Michael and St George in 1949.
+In the 1935 New Year Honours he was raised to the peerage as Baron Portal, of Laverstoke.
+He was appointed a Privy Counsellor in 1942, created Viscount Portal in the 1945 New Year Honours and appointed a Knight Grand Cross of the Order of St Michael and St George in the 1949 New Year Honours.

 On his death in 1949, Portal was succeeded to the baronetcy by his uncle, Sir Spencer Portal as the 4th Baronet.